 ‘Red Giant’ mustard boasts large maroon leaves with green veins that provide both an ornamental beauty and a delicious green.
 Their flavor intensifies in older leaves and hotter weather, providing an interesting note of horseradish.
 This variant is faster growing and spicier than traditional southern mustards.
 Cold tolerant and bolt resistant.
-Botanical Interests’® Red Giant Heirloom Mustard Seeds have been verified by The Non-GMO Project.
+Plants grow up to 12″-24″ tall.
+Botanical Interests’® Red Giant Mustard Seeds have been verified by The Non-GMO Project.

 40 days to maturity.

-Sow 4 to 6 weeks before your average last frost date, when soil temperature is at least 40°F, ideally 60°-75°F.
+Outdoors: Sow 4-6 weeks before your average last frost date, when soil temperature is at least 40°F, ideally 60°–75°F.

 What is an heirloom seed?